 P.1a(2).
 If your organization has a stated purpose as well as a mission, you should include it in your response.
 Some organizations define a mission and a purpose, and some use the terms interchangeably.
 In some organizations, purpose refers to the fundamental reason that the organization exists.
-Its role is to inspire the organization and guide its setting of values.
+Its role is to inspire the organization and quide its setting of values.

-P.1a(2).
-Your values are part of your organization's culture.
-Other characteristics of your organizational culture might include shared beliefs and norms that contribute to the uniqueness of the environment within your organization.
+- Your values are part of your organization's culture.
+Other characteristics of your organizational culture might include shared beliefs and norms that contribute to the uniqueness of the environment within your organization. - Having a policy with respect to planet friendly initiatives enables the organization to address climate related risks posed to students, stakeholders, employees and communities; enhances resilience and contributes to a healthier and more sustainable future

 P.1a(3).
 Workforce or employee groups and segments (including organized bargaining units) might be based on type of employment or contract-reporting relationship, location (including telework), tour of duty, work environment, use of certain family-friendly policies, or other factors.
 Organizations that also rely on volunteers and interns to accomplish their work should include these groups as part of their workforce.

 P.1a(5).
-In the Criteria, the education sector will include the education codes of conduct and policy guidance.
-For nonprofit (including government) organizations, this sector might be charitable organizations, professional associations and societies, religious organizations, or government entities-or a subsector of one of these.
+In the Criteria, industry refers to the sector in which you operate.
+Industry standards might include industry wide codes of conduct and policy guidance.
 Depending on the regions in which you operate, environmental regulations might cover greenhouse gas emissions, carbon regulations and trading, and energy efficiency.